orzikhd/Park/README.md

   Maybe there will be a type of grass that can grow under rocks, or a type of creature that can move on rocks?
 - Can creatures manipulate background entities?
 A creature might trample grass
 - What other sorts of rocks should there be?
+- I noticed with the large bug that it created a couple pixels where grass wouldn't fill in ever after it left